TeamJoe/SAT-Solver/README.md

 # SAT-Solver
-A SAT solver I created in 2012, significantly faster than brute force, still no P=NP
+A SAT solver I created in 2011, made changes in 2012 and 2014, significantly faster than brute force, still no P=NP

-This was created to run on Windows, and would need to be rewritten to run on other OSs.
+This was created to run on Windows using Visual Studios Express 2012, and would need to be rewritten to run on other OSs.

+It runs with depth limits and can be adjusted in Constants.h file.
-It ran it a depth limit, and used a basic AI cut paths early.
+It uses a basic AI cut paths early.
 In most of my tests of 100 variables, it would find the solution or that the solution didn't exist in less than 1 second.
 I had added a bunch of different functions it would go through, in order to determine which was faster.
 I also added many #define to quickly set how you wanted the program to run.